kreeedit/kreeedit/README.md

 and I am a postdoctoral NLP researcher at the [Institute Centre for Information Modelling](https://informationsmodellierung.uni-graz.at/en/), [UniGraz](https://www.uni-graz.at)

-- 🚀  I'm currently working on [DiDip ERC project](https://cordis.europa.eu/project/id/101019327)

-Project abstract: Diplomatics is a centuries-old scholarly discipline centred on the critical analysis of documents.
-Current methods are not sufficient to deal with the large number of documents created in Europe since the 13th century.
-The EU-funded DiDip project will bring diplomatics into the digital present.
-It will investigate European trends and regional differences in the production and use of 14th and 15th century charters.
-Among the questions, the project will answer using machine learning and computer vision: How do local and regional practices react to the spread of Roman law among European legal thinkers?
-How do the two widespread authentication practices, by seal and by notarial signature, relate to each other?
+- 🚀  I'm currently working on [DiDip ERC project](https://cordis.europa.eu/project/id/101019327) that examines European trends and regional disparities in the production and usage of 14th- and 15th-century charters written in low-resource languages (e.g., [DE-StadtA-BOR-W 84](https://images.monasterium.net/img/DE-StadtA-BOR-W/Urkunden/StadtA_BORK-W_U084_r.JPG)).
+We use machine learning, natural language processing, and computer vision to address the question: How do local and regional practices react to the diffusion of Roman law among European legal thinkers?How do seal and notarial signature authentication compare?

 <p align="left">
 <a href="https://www.python.org/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/python-colored.svg" width="22" height="22" alt="Python" /></a>